PatrickWalker/gopher-it/topics/testing/README.md

 ```
 Issues here can be annoying to fix but the detector makes it a lot easier than getting a phone call at 2 in the morning that production is acting funny :)
 [More reading](https://blog.golang.org/race-detector)

+### Questions

+ - True or False test files should be called _test.go
+ - True or False.
+Tests have to be in the same package as the code they are testing
+ - What's the advantage of test tables?
+ - What is the suggested alternative to using a Mocking framework?

 ## Benchmarks